vincecampanale/blog/_posts/2017-04-08-map-and-filter.markdown

 });
 {% endhighlight %}

-Unfortunately, a lot of the original problems I had with the first solution have not gone away.
+Unfortunately, the problems I had with the `for` loop solution remain with the `.forEach()` solution.

     1) Still a lot of code for such a simple task.